 Better site performance can make a big impact on your users.
 Slow web page loading is a major factor in users abandoning a site, can reduce perceived site credibility, and affect product sales.
 You can learn how to get your site ready to run in Standards Mode below and on MSDN.
 It may mean changing a single line of code or a simple upgrade, and it can make a noticeable performance difference on your site too.

 We observed page load performance for a sample of 50 top-ranked sites that were not presently rendering in Standards Mode.
-Then we worked with the site developers to change one or two lines of code (either the X-UA-Compatible declaration or the doctype) that forced the site to render Standards Mode instead of Compatibility Mode with IE8 or below.
+Then, in our own dev environment, we changed one or two lines of code (either the X-UA-Compatible declaration or the doctype) that forced the site to render Standards Mode instead of Compatibility Mode with IE8 or below.
 Here’s a sample of what we discovered when we measured page load again in IE10:

 · 39% faster on HP.com (shopping)

 · 33% faster on Shutterfly.com (lifestyle)